 While the attractions of the city of Geneva are very well known to many travellers, fewer people known what the city’s hinterland can provide in terms of interesting activities and places to visit.

-One thing which many people might not associate with Switzerland, for example, is wine making.
+One thing which many people might not associate with this part of the world, for example, is wine making.
 In fact, there are several vineyards quite close to Geneva where you can talk to wine growers and try their products.
 One tour, based around the town of Paquis, is conducted on electric bikes, which is a delightfully chilled out way to explore some fantastic scenery as well as wine.

-Of course, one of the biggest draws in Switzerland is the mountain scenery, which looks great either covered in snow in winter, or green and rocky in the summer.
+Of course, one of the biggest draws here is the mountain scenery, which looks great either covered in snow in winter, or green and rocky in the summer.
 To get one of the best views possible of the Alpine countryside by Geneva, its a good idea to go paragliding.

 A school on the slopes of Mont-Salève offers very accessible experiences of this kind, good for individuals or groups of travellers.
 All flights are conducted with instructors, so no experience is necessary.
 Safety is of course, of paramount importance to the instructors too.